-I am an applied economist, with research interests in labor economics, entrepreneurship, and corporate finance.
+I am an applied economist, with research interests in entrepreneurship, corporate finance, and economic history.
 Currently, I am a postdoctoral fellow in Entrepreneurship at the National Bureau of Economic Research.
-I am on the job market this year and am looking for a position starting in 2019.
-Click here to see my cv.
+Link to CV

 The two central goals of my research are to answer important open questions in entrepreneurship and contribute to a deeper understanding of individual risk-taking.
 My current research focuses on three broad areas: (1) frictions in the entrepreneurial financing market and policies directed at mitigating these frictions, (2) the value of past entrepreneurial experience over the business cycle, and (3) the role of economic conditions in earlier periods on investment decisions later in life.